-CARV bags are made using locally sourced products, hardware and tools.
-Supporting local businesses helps to secure a stable and diverse economy, rich with skills and job opportunities in the artisan craft and manufacturing sectors.
+All CARV products are made using locally sourced leather, hardware and tools.
+Becky believes in supporting local businesses to help develop a stable and diverse local craft economy, rich with skills and job opportunities in the artisan craft and manufacturing sectors.

-Becky has researched intensively over the past year to find the most attractive, durable and sustainable local supplies and is happy to share recommendations below.
+Becky has researched extensively over the past year to find the most attractive, durable and sustainable local supplies and is happy to share recommendations below.

 All editorial photographs are shot by Olivier Barjolle - He is creative, meticulous and comes up trumps every time.

 Traditional leather producers (known as tanneries) are becoming increasingly scarce in the uk, but they produce such beautiful quality leather from low impact techniques that their complete loss would be a tragedy.
 Here are some lovely places to support if you can stretch to it:

 J&FJ Baker and Co have a beautiful set up in Devon with the last remaining oak bark tannery.
 Their website is worth a visit to get an insight into the amazing 90 day process of traditional leather production.